 Discounts are available for single parent families, indigenous families and siblings from the same family.
 We also accept energy exchange in lieu of cash payment – please contact Carly for details.

 Where will it be held?

 All gatherings will be held on sacred Gubbi Gubbi country.

 Seasonal gatherings are held at Natureweavers, based in the Noosa Hinterland on the Sunshine Coast.

 Why should my girl do this with Natureweavers?

-Natureweavers has been working with children aged 1-16 in wildspace for nearly a decade.
+Natureweavers has been working with children in wildspace for over a decade, and specifically with young women for the past 7 years.
 As many of our Natureweavers’ children grow and transition from childhood to adolescence and beyond, so, too, do our offerings as we continue to nurture relationships between people and earth.

-Earth Rites has arisen as I bear witness to the unfolding of my own daughter, and the young women in her community, into the wild wonders of adolescence.
-It is an extension of the Forest Power for Girls workshops that Natureweavers has offered in previous years, honoring the widening circle we need to hold for our girls as they grow and develop.
-In holding space for the 2018 Earth Rites circle, it is apparent to me that this work is the beautiful collaboration of the past 25 years of my work in environmental advocacy, permaculture, education, deep ecology, yoga and TCM and nature pedagogy.
+Earth Rites arose as I witnessed the unfolding of my own daughter, and the young women in her community, into the wild wonders of adolescence.
+It is an extension of the Forest Power for Girls workshops that Natureweavers has offered since 2015, honoring the widening circle we need to hold for our girls as they grow and develop.
+In holding space for the Earth Rites circle, it is apparent to me that this work is the beautiful collaboration of the past 25 years of my work in environmental advocacy, permaculture, education, deep ecology, yoga and TCM and nature pedagogy.

-2019 sees the second cycle of this program.
+2023 sees the fifth cycle of this program.
 The need for this work, this circle, this approach, this gathering of girls and their mamas continues to hum it’s importance to me, and it is an honor to hold space for it in our community.